wpdas/rehoc/README.md

 ## Important

-From version 1.2.0 on, it's supporting React Native.
+React Native is supported from version 1.2.0 on.

 ## License